Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Geometry-aware Pose Estimation

 \section{Geometry-aware Pose Estimation}

-We now introduce two approaches for incorporating geometric affordance in CNN-based pose estimation, building on the baseline architecture of \cite{Zhou_2017_ICCV}.
+We now introduce two approaches for incorporating geometric affordance in CNN-based pose regression, building on the baseline architecture of \cite{Zhou_2017_ICCV}.
 Given an image $I$ of a human subject, we aim to estimate the 3D human pose represented by a set of 3D joint coordinates of the human skeleton, $P \in \mathbb{R}^{J \times 3}$ where $J$ is the number of joints.
-We follow the convention of representing each 3D coordinate in the local camera coordinate system associated with $I$, namely, the first two coordinates are given by image pixel coordinates and the third coordinate is the joint depth in metric coordinates, e.g., millimeters.
+We follow the convention of representing each 3D coordinate in the local camera coordinate system associated with $I$.
+The first two coordinates are given by image pixel coordinates and the third coordinate is the joint depth in metric coordinates (e.g., millimeters) relative to the depth of a specified root joint.
 We use $P_{XY}$ and $P_{Z}$ respectively as short-hand notations for the components of $P$.